phalcon/documentation/docs/acl.md

     ]
 );

-// Now tie them all together with a custom function.
+/**
-// The `ManagerRole` and `ModelSubject` parameters are necessary
+ * Now tie them all together with a custom function.
+The ManagerRole and
-// for the custom function to work
+ * ModelSbject parameters are necessary for the custom function to work */
 $acl->allow(
     'manager',
     'reports',